-Returns the dolfTrue value if condition is TRUE or the dolfFalse value if condition is FALSE.

-The following example calculates and displays different discount amounts based on the value in the Total data field.
+- Returns Returns the doIfTrue value if condition is TRUE or the doIfFalse value if condition is FALSE. - Example The following example calculates and displays different discount amounts based on the value in the Total data field.
 If the Total value is greater than 5000, the discount is 15%.
 Otherwise, the discount is 10%.

-'''

-IF([Total] > 5000, [Total] 15%, [Total] 10%)

-'''
+IF([Total]>5000, [Total]15%, [Total]10%)

 The following example uses IF() in conjunction with the BETWEEN() and ADD_DAY() functions to calculate a shipment date.
 If an orderDate value is in December 2007 (between 12/1/07 and 12/31/07), add 5 days to the orderDate value.
-If a orderDate value is in a month other than December, add 3 days to the orderDate value.
+If an orderDate value is in a month other than December, add 3 days to the orderDate value.